-Bore Windway and block Joints Keys Finish Raw wood Varnished wood Plated metal Cork or thread Brass or other alloys Ethanol (>70 %) not tested not tested not tested not tested not tested Isopropyl alcohol (>70 %) yes, but weakens the surface yes, but weakens the surface yes, but weakens the surface yes, but damages cork yes Bleach (0.5 % active chlorine) no no no no not tested Oxygenated water 3 % (10 vol) yes, but can fade wood not tested not tested not tested not tested EN 14476 products (Ex.
-Sanytol® Sani-Cloth® etc.) not tested not tested not tested not tested not tested Soapy water / neutral detergent yes, but only on plastic recorders Dry cloth (not virucidal) yes yes yes yes yes UV-C (220 to 280 nm) not tested - no guarantee
+Bore Windway and block Joints Keys Finish Raw wood Varnished wood Plated metal Cork or thread Brass or other alloys Ethanol (>70 %) not tested not tested not tested not tested not tested Isopropyl alcohol (>70 %) yes, but weakens the surface yes, but weakens the surface yes, but weakens the surface yes, but damages cork yes Chlorine derivatives (0.05 to 0.5 % active chlorine) no no no no not tested EN 14476 products (Ex.
+Sanytol® Sani-Cloth® etc.) not tested not tested not tested not tested not tested Soapy water / neutral detergent yes, but only on plastic recorders Dry cloth (not virucidal) yes yes yes yes yes

-Outside surfaces Finish Oiled Stained Varnished Ethanol (>70 %) not tested not tested not tested Isopropyl alcohol (>70 %) yes, but dulld the surface (needs re-oiling) right of facing Bleach (0.5 % active chlorine) no no no Oxygenated water 3 % (10 vol) no no no EN 14476 products (Ex.
-Sanytol® Sani-Cloth® etc.) not tested not tested not tested Soapy water / neutral detergent yes, but only on plastic recorders Dry cloth (not virucidal) yes yes yes UV-C (220 to 280 nm) not tested - no guarantee
+Outside surfaces Finish Oiled Stained Varnished Ethanol (>70 %) not tested not tested not tested Isopropyl alcohol (>70 %) yes, but dulld the surface (needs re-oiling) risk of fading risk of deteriorating the varnish Chlorine derivatives (0.05 to 0.5 % active chlorine) no no no EN 14476 products (Ex.
+Sanytol® Sani-Cloth® etc.) not tested not tested not tested Soapy water / neutral detergent yes, but only on plastic recorders Dry cloth (not virucidal) yes yes yes